coupergateway/couper/docs/README.md

 definitions { ... }
 ```

-* `server`: main configuration block
+* `server` main configuration block
-* `files`: configuration block for file serving
+* `files` configuration block for file serving
-* `spa`: configuration block for web serving (spa assets)
+* `spa` configuration block for web serving (spa assets)
-* `api`: configuration block that bundles endpoints under a certain base path
+* `api` configuration block that bundles endpoints under a certain base path
-* `access_control`: attribute that sets access control for a block context
+* `access_control` attribute that sets access control for a block context
-* `endpoint`: configuration block for Couper's entry points
+* `endpoint` configuration block for Couper's entry points
-* `backend`: configuration block for connection to local/remote backend service(s)
+* `backend` configuration block for connection to local/remote backend service(s)
-* `definitions`: block for predefined configurations, that can be referenced
+* `definitions` block for predefined configurations, that can be referenced
-* `defaults`: block for default configurations
+* `defaults` block for default configurations
-* `settings`: block for server configuration which applies to the running instance
+* `settings` block for server configuration which applies to the running instance

 ### Variables <a name="variables_conf"></a>